How to Install Jellyfin Media Server on Ubuntu Linux

 sudo systemctl reload nginx

-If you have set up your domain and DNS records to point to your server IP, you can now access your Jellyfin Media Server at jellyfin.example.com.
-With Nginx configured as the reverse proxy, remote users can access Jellyfin by visiting the subdomain, and Nginx will forward their requests to Jellyfin’s web interface.
+With your domain and DNS records pointing to your server IP, you can now access Jellyfin at jellyfin.example.com.
+Nginx forwards requests to Jellyfin’s web interface, enabling remote access through your domain.

 Create Let’s Encrypt SSL Free Certificate For Jellyfin Media Server